silverstripe/cwp/docs/en/01_Working_with_projects/11_Infrastructural_considerations.md

 [queuedjobs](https://github.com/silverstripe-australia/silverstripe-queuedjobs) module.
 The preferred way to extend the time limit of a PHP process is to use the SilverStripe Framework API's `increase_time_limit_to`.

-## Hosting video

-CWP instances do not provide built in hosting of video content, and we recommend you do not attempt to do so.

-Instead, we recommend hosting video on a third-party service, such as vimeo.com.
-They provide a simple, turn-key solution optimised for hosting video that is easily integrated with CWP instances.

-Since the resource allocated to a CWP instance is directly related to the cost per month for an instance, we have optimised the network bandwidth allocated to an instance for hosting standard HTML content and regular files such as pdfs, docs, etc. Video files are much larger than most other assets, and exceed this network bandwidth.
-Attempting to host video files will cause severely degraded performance for your other users.

-If you do need to host video within CWP, please contact us to have a quote provided for a custom instance with sufficient bandwidth for hosting.
-You will also need to provide your own solution for other elements of video hosting, such as:

-1. Transcoding the video to the variety of formats needed by different web-enabled devices
-1. A player that provides the necessary controls and accessibility extensions to the devices built-in video playing support

 ## PHP configuration

 CWP instances are running PHP 5.6 (see Debian "Jessie" [packages](https://packages.debian.org/jessie/)).